tinygo-org/tinygo/README.md

     can try implementing support for a new chip or board in `src/runtime`.
 For details, see [this wiki entry on adding archs/chips/boards](https://github.com/aykevl/tinygo/wiki/Adding-a-new-board).
-  * Microcontrollers have lots of peripherals and many don't have an implementation yet in the `machine` package.
+  * Microcontrollers have lots of peripherals and many do not have an implementation yet in the `machine` package.
 Adding support for new peripherals is very useful.
-  * Just raising bugs for things you'd like to see implemented is also a form of contributing!
+  * Just raising bugs for things you would like to see implemented is also a form of contributing!
 It helps prioritization.

 ## License